Table of Contents

 While Meniere’s disease is a relatively rare condition, it causes a number of symptoms that are otherwise common.
 Therefore, it is important to know how to identify this condition when these symptoms are appearing together.
-It is also important to know where to look for natural relief since many doctors are too quick to recommend injections or surgery.
+It is also important to know where to look for natural relief of Meniere's Disease since many doctors are too quick to recommend injections or surgery.
 Here are two things that everyone should know about Meniere’s disease.

 Vertigo is one of the most common symptoms a person can have.
 Between a third and 40% of people over the age of 40 will get vertigo at some point.
 But vertigo associated with Meniere’s is recognizable by the severity.
 Bouts can last anywhere from 20 minutes up to 24 hours.
 If the episode is very severe, you may experience anything from nausea and vomiting to a fall.

 Hearing loss in the affected ear usually starts out during attacks and may return during periods of remission.
 However, as the disease progresses, hearing loss becomes more substantial and may be permanent.
 As a result, getting your hearing tested is one of the primary ways to have Meniere’s diagnosed and to see what stage it has reached.
 In the earlier stages, hearing loss should only affect low tones.
 Later on, high tones are also lost, leaving the patient with a slim midrange of hearing.

 Tinnitus, a ringing or buzzing sound in the ear, is another common symptom that appears along with Meniere’s disease.
 As the condition grows worse, tinnitus is one of the symptoms that will continue to progress.
 In fact, hearing loss and tinnitus often progress together with the disease.
 The sounds can be rather loud and distracting and make it more difficult to filter out speech and other sounds from the phantom sounds being projected inside the ear.

 If Meniere’s is only affecting one side, you can often tell which side is afflicted because you will feel pressure or a sense of fullness in the ear during the attack.
 This may be due to the inner ear filling up with a fluid called endolymph.
 As a result, many people confuse Meniere’s disease with a condition called endolymphatic hydrops (too much fluid in the inner ear).

 Besides being able to identify the condition, you also need to know how to get help, especially if you want to avoid some of the more invasive procedures for this condition.
-Here are a couple of case studies that addressed getting natural Meniere’s relief by means of upper cervical chiropractic care.
+Here are a couple of case studies that addressed getting natural Meniere’s Disease relief by means of upper cervical chiropractic care.